 \subsection{Visual Information Retrieval}

-Using the fine-tuned retriever, our baseline text-based solution for retrieval yields a 60\% recall, which is a strong initial result (strategy (1) in Table \ref{tab:full-vir-results-laws}).
+Using the fine-tuned retriever, our text-based baseline yields a 60\% recall in retrieval, which is a strong initial result (strategy (1) in Table~\ref{tab:full-vir-results-laws}).
 Adding the caption to the search query improves the performance by 10\%.

-Further adding the image information, by using an LLM to rephrase the query (entries denoted with \texttt{R[...]} represent rephrasing of the query using VLM), shows an improvement in the Image + QA scenario by 3\% in recall and a loss of 3\% when also using the caption.
-Contrary to the belief that more context helps the model to produce a better query, it doesn't in this scenario.

-Concatenating the QA pair to the previous experiments also shows a 7-8\% improvement on both scenarios, suggesting that some details were left out in the rephrasing part.

-Now, looking at retrieving traffic signs in Table \ref{tab:full-vir-results-indicators}, with the same experiments in mind, they follow a similar pattern in performance.

-When changing the embedding method to also include more context and details for the indicators (the entries which have a *), we can see a slight improvement in the Caption + QA scenario.
-This combination helps with matching extra details in the caption to the extra details in the description, seeing a 3\% gain in strategy (2*) over the previous best.
+Furthermore, adding image information via an LLM to rephrase the query (entries denoted with \texttt{R[...]} represent rephrasing of the query using a VLM) improves recall by 3\% in the I + QA scenario and results in a loss of 3\% when also using the caption.
+Contrary to the belief that more context helps the model to produce a better query, it does not in this scenario.
+Concatenating the QA pair with the previous experiments also shows a 7-8\% improvement in both scenarios, suggesting that some details were left out of the rephrasing.
+Looking at the retrieval of the traffic signs in Table~\ref{tab:full-vir-results-indicators}, with the same experiments in mind, they follow a similar pattern in performance.
+When changing the embedding method to include more context and details for the traffic signs (the entries marked with a *), we see a slight improvement in the C + QA scenario.
+This combination helps match additional details in the caption with those in the description, yielding a 3\% gain in strategy (2*) over the previous best.